 God is our Refuge and Strength, an ever-present help in trouble. –Psalm 46:1

 There are times on everyone’s journey where a little more care and compassion is needed because of a difficult experience.
-At Good Shepherd we promise to listen, empathize and be a reminder, we, your faith community cares.
-We will visit you when you’re in the hospital, bring communion to those of you who, for health reasons, can’t leave your home, provide you resources when you experience loss and pray, pray, pray.
+At Good Shepherd we promise to listen, empathize and be a reminder that we, your faith community, care.
+We will visit you when you’re in the hospital, bring communion to those of you who for health reasons can’t leave your home, provide you resources when you experience loss and pray, pray, pray.

 At Good Shepherd, when one of our members is hurting we are all affected.
 We want to partner with you to show you our support.

 The Ministries of Support Offered:

 Prayer Concerns: When you or a loved one is in need of prayer and support, please call the church office or email firstname.lastname@example.org The pastor will work with you in determining if you want your concern forwarded to our Prayer Companion Team or stay confidential between you and the pastor.
 Prayer grounds Good Shepherd as a community of faith, for it is an exercise of faith and hope.

 Hospital Visits: Hospitals do not notify churches when their members are admitted.
 If you or a loved one is hospitalized, please contact the church office.

 Home Visits: The Pastors and Trained Care Team Members are available to visit, support and bring Holy Communion to Good Shepherd members who for health reasons are unable to attend worship.
 Please contact the church office if you would like to request a visit.

 Health Care Directives: Everyone needs a Health Care Directive.
 Please talk to your loved ones and write your wishes down.

 Health Care Directive Form

 If you would like to send a Card of Support and a little cheer to someone in need, Care Cards are located at the Welcome Center.
 Simply fill a card out, add the members name and leave it at the Welcome Center Desk and it will be addressed, stamped and mailed.

 Prayer Chain Participant: